dvorakkarrie/Project1_Tower-of-Hanoi/README.md

  - [Link to Tower of Hanoi Game](https://dvorakkarrie.github.io/Project1_Tower-of-Hanoi/)

  ## Preview:
- The above link will direct you to a Tower of Hanoi game with counters to track the user's time and the number of moves before successfully placing all the largest to smallest disks to the right hand tower.
-Before starting the game, the user will be able to select a range of three to eight disks to include in game.
+ The above link will direct you to a Tower of Hanoi game with counters to track the user's time and the number of moves to successfully place all the disks from largest to smallest in the right hand tower.
+Before starting the game, the user will be able to select three to eight disks to include in the game.

  ## Technology Used:
 - Animate.css:  Added animation to the disks and winning message